-If, for example, a mounting plate for additional devices is to be installed in front of the radar sensor, please contact Volkswagen Customer Care in the planning phase (see 2.1 "Product and vehicle information for body builders").
+If, for example, a mounting plate for additional devices is to be installed in front of the radar sensor, please contact Volkswagen Customer Care in the planning phase (see 2.1 "Product and vehicle information for converter").
 The road traffic regulations in the countries of registration must be observed and coordinated with the responsible test centre or technical service.
 Required control units for the ACC function and Front Assist:

 Control units ACC BAS (brake assist system)

-Front radar Х x
+Front radar Х X

-Brake control unit (complete ESC) Х x
+Brake control unit (complete ESC) Х X

 Onboard supply control unit (incl. brake light Х x

 diagnosis)

 Trailer connection ECU Optional Optional

 Multifunction steering wheel Х

-Instrument cluster ECU Х x
+Instrument cluster ECU Х Х

-Power steering ECU Х x
+Power steering ECU Х Х

-Engine control unit Х x
+Engine control unit Х Х

-Head Unit (MIB Gen2) Х x
+Head Unit (MIB Gen2) Х Х

-Gateway Х x
+Gateway Х Х

 Door ECU (central locking) Х

-Airbag ECU Х x
+Airbag ECU Х X

 Gearbox ECU X (only for automatic) X (only for automatic)

 Front sensor camera X (N2, N3, M2, M3 only) Optional (N1, M1 only)

-Park Assist/Part Distance Control Optional
+Park Assist / Part Distance Control Optional

-${\sf X}$ - only required for ACC function.
+X - only required for ACC function.

 Please note: improper interference or installations in vehicle systems, safety-relevant components or driver assist systems (e.g. brakes, wheelbase, track width, springs and shock absorbers, engine management system and ESC) could have an adverse effect on their function and could void system approval.
-This can also result in failure or malfunctions of components or safety-relevant components.
+This can also result in failure or malfunctions of components or safetyrelevant components.
 Accidents or damage to the vehicle may occur as a result.